jordibc/mapelia/readme.rst

     --meridians-height MERIDIANS_HEIGHT
                           elevation of the meridians (at the equator) (default:
                           1.02)
+    --equator-width EQUATOR_WIDTH
+                          width (in degrees) of the equator (0 for no equator) (default: 0)
+    --equator-height EQUATOR_HEIGHT
+                          elevation of the equator (default: 1.02)
     --thickness THICKNESS
                           thickness of the generated object (< 1 for partially hollow)) (default: 1)